 Improve your resume

 The very best thing you can do for your job search is to have a good resume.
 That doesn’t mean you need to have a perfect work history — it’s all about the way you present the experience you do have, like using a clean, easy to read format (like these resume templates) and using bullet points to demonstrate accomplishments rather than listing duties.
-If you’re unsure how yours holds up, use our free resume checker to get expert feedback on how to improve.
+If you’re unsure how yours holds up, use our free resume checker below to get expert feedback on how to improve.

 If the bulk of your resume is solid, smaller changes can make a difference, too.
 If you’re changing careers, a resume summary can help contextualize why you’re making the shift and what transferable skills you bring to the table.
 If you’re worried about potential age discrimination — especially if you’re competing with a lot of recent grads or entry-level candidates — leaving the dates off your education section can help.
 So can dropping much-older work experience, unless it’s particularly impressive.